What You Need to Know About USCIS Atlanta

 USCIS Application Support Center Atlanta, GA

-If you have moved or are having problems with your case, you should contact the National Customer Service Center at 1-800-375-5283.
+If you have moved or have problems with your case, you should contact the National Customer Service Center at 1-800-375-5283.
 An area attorney can provide additional information.

 USCIS Application Support Center Atlanta Facts